maestro-server/webdocs/docs/userguide/cloud_inventory/inventory/datacenters.rst

 -----------
 `Inventory > Datacenter`

-A data center, or data centre, is a building, dedicated space within a building, or a group of buildings used to house computer systems and associated components, such as telecommunications and storage systems.
-Wikipedia
+A datacenter, can be a building, dedicated space within a building, or a group of buildings used to house computer systems and associated components, can be a cloud account, a space reserved to execute resources provide by third-party company.

 ----

 .. image:: ../../../_static/screen/datacenters_p.png
    :alt: Maestro Server - Create datacenters

-You should insert any type of datacenters can be cloud, bare metal, providers and etc.
+You should insert any type of datacenters can be a cloud third-party datacenter, a specific space or a group of bare metal servers.

 ============ ========================================================================================================================================================================================================
-Field        Functional
+Field        Description
 ============ ========================================================================================================================================================================================================
 Name         Datacenter name
-Provider     Choose a provider, or create a new one Regions      Choose or create regions
+Provider     The third-party provider, or create a new one Regions      Selecting a region/s
-Zones        Choose or create zones
+Zones        Selecting a zone/s
 ============ ========================================================================================================================================================================================================

 ------------